mushuacan/DGD306-BrutalistStudios-ZombiSlayers/README.md

-# DGD306-BrutalistStudio-Unnamed
+# DGD306-BrutalistStudios-ZombiSlayers
-An arcade style game
+In this repo we are trying to make an arcade style game